signapsenet/signapse/README.md

 # Signapse.net

-==**WARNING: This project is still a proof-of-concept.
-You should not under any circumstances attempt to use this in a production environment in its current state**==
+***`WARNING: This project is still a proof-of-concept.
+You should not under any circumstances attempt to use this in a production environment in its current state`***

 Signapse is a protocol for a collection of like-minded sites to share content and revenue.
 The goals of this project are as follows: